ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 -   Range: 0 \~ 65535

--   0: An error message is output as terminating Adapter
+-   0: An error message is output as terminating Adapter.

 -   1 or more: "Re-start Adapter and apply sync target DBMS access/record " is executed for the specified number of times.
 If it exceeds the specified counts, the error message is output as terminating Adapter.